pittcsc/Documents/README.md

-Constitution
+Documents
 ============

-Our club's constitution, made available online for collaboration
+Our club's important documents, made available online for collaboration